NPS Photo by Clar Speck

 The Jesuit religious order of Catholic missionaries administered them until the time of their expulsion in 1767.
 From 1768 until after Mexico earned its independence in 1821 the missions were operated by the Franciscan religious order of Catholic missionaries.
 Some are still in use today while others have fallen into ruin.

-San José de Tumacácori, Los Santos Ángeles de Guevavi, and San Cayetano de Calabazas mission sites are administered by Tumacácori National Historical Park; the park offers tours of its three sites.
+The mission sites of San José de Tumacácori, Los Santos Ángeles de Guevavi, and San Cayetano de Calabazas are administered by Tumacácori National Historical Park; the park offers tours of its three mission sites.

 Missions of the Pimería Alta include: